Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

-Beyond state-assignment errors, quantum sensors are frequently subjected to background detection noise that exhibits significant temporal or spatial correlations.
-Unlike stochastic fluctuations that vanish in the large-$N$ limit, such correlated noise introduces a fundamental precision floor that cannot be bypassed by simple repetitive averaging.
-We consider a general scenario where the total measured signal is $X_j = x_j + \xi_j$, comprising the intrinsic qubit response $x_j$ and the background detection noise $\xi_j$.
-To model the underlying statistics, we assume that $x_j$ follows a mixture of two Gaussian distributions:
+Beyond state readout bias, quantum sensors are frequently subjected to background detection noise that exhibits significant temporal or spatial correlations.
+In contrast to uncorrelated stochastic fluctuations, which are suppressed in the large-$N$ limit through averaging, correlated noise introduces a fundamental precision floor that cannot be eliminated by increasing the number of repetitive measurements.
+We consider a general measurement model in which the detected signal is given by

+where $x_j$ denotes the intrinsic qubit response and $\xi_j$ represents the background detection noise.
+We assume that $x_j$ follows a mixture of two Gaussian distributions,